carlmaxx97/lab1/README.md

 # lab1
-See your result at See your result at http://lab1.ccloud.kuroknight.com/  in public mode
+See your result at See your result at http://lab1.ccloud.kuroknight.com/